Escarabajoz/IL2CPP-DirectX-ImGui/README.md

 **Note**: Always test in a safe environment before using on live games.
 Respect game developers and other players.

-**Thanks MEGALLM**: Gracias por los creditos que me ayudaron a avanzar el proyecto.
+**Thanks MEGALLM**: Thank you for the credits that helped me move the project forward.